 If I have grammar issues Please Send them to me in pm.
 Other viewers don't need to see them.
 I appreciate that your helping my grammar, but please... the review section is a place for REVIEWS about the story, not grammar issues on the story.

 18 Mar 2013: I often leave replies to reviews on my review page.
 Other people use only PM or add replies to the bottom of the chapter.

 I just checked: My average word count per review: 172 words.

 "yeah and you have the audacity to say my story is poorly edited at least I know when to use 'were' and 'was' and apparently you think your some multimillionaire professional writer who's shit doesn't stink...get over your self."
 A review by Kay SnapeAngel of my Chapter 9, this is an example of the necessity of getting your facts and grammar straight.
-WERE is correctly used to refer to more than one person, even when those two or more people are closely associated in a group.(Yes, it's almost a sort of metonymy, but different) The cited usage is mostly British --Her Majesty's Government ARE(but in the USA we have the Stanford Cardinal, who ARE always plural).
+WERE is correctly used to refer to more than one person, even when those two or more people are closely associated in a group.(Yes, it's almost a sort of metonymy, but different) The cited usage is mostly British --Her Majesty's Government ARE(but in the USA we have the Stanford Cardinal, who ARE always plural)( 27 May 2013: Over All Things Considered this morning: The Miami Heat ARE).
 Still, when I wrote: 'The gang were seated', I was confident most readers could grasp the usage.
 While apparently not in Kay SnapeAngel's experience before now, it is correct.
 (I enjoy reading British editions whenever possible.
 The use of lift/elevator, cell/mobile and so forth are often amusing and always interesting.
 Read widely.
 It's good for your writing.)